Q-Minh/PhysicsBasedAnimationToolkit/doc/tutorial/FEM/README.md

 \end{bmatrix} .
 $$

-The unknown are thus obtained by solving a reduced problem
+The unknowns are thus obtained by solving a reduced problem

 $$
 A_{uu} x_u = b_u - A_{uk} d_k .